Building Maintenance18 min read

 • Patches of concrete that have broken away, exposing aggregate or rebar

-• Concrete that crumbles easily when touched or scraped
+• Concrete that crumbles easily when touched or scraped (indicates advanced deterioration of the cement paste)

-• Visible reinforcing steel (rebar) at the surface
+• Visible reinforcing steel (rebar) at the surface — particularly if the rebar shows orange or brown corrosion products

 Sign 3: Rust Staining on Concrete Surfaces